 You can clean out the underside of the deck regularly to prevent this from happening, and a layer of stain will provide extra protection.

-How to Stain Underside of Your Deck?
+How to Stain the Underside of Your Deck?

 If you decide to stain your deck’s underside, you will first need to clean the area properly.

 Try a deck wash that uses a formulated cleaner designed to remove dirt, debris, and other contaminants while also getting rid of loose particles.
+Plus, any fungi that have managed to take hold will also be removed.

 Step 1.
-Get Plenty of Stain
+Get plenty of stain

 You’ll want to have enough stain to cover the entire underside, so be sure to mix the stain you purchase together.